-(a) Find the result of transforming your original letter 5 times with the composition transformation T_C , repeating the steps of obtaining transformedbyC_letter in part (e) of Exercise 2.
+(a) Find the result of transforming your original letter 5 times with the composition transformation $T_C$ , repeating the steps of obtaining transformedbyC\letter in part (c) of Exercise 1.

 Plot the result.
 Set the ranges along the horizontal and vertical axes of your plot equal by inserting the command axis ('equal') after the plot, but do not impose specific limits on the axes.